Free Libraries For All A People's Pamphlet

 Public Library Law of the People's Republic of China — enacted 04 November 2016, in force 01 January 2018.
 Statutory right of access.

 China enacted its Public Library Law in 2017.
 India has been drafting one for over six decades.
 We say we want a knowledge economy.
-We have funded none of the things that make one.
-We have built none of the institutions that hold one up.
-We are courting servers, not citizens.
+We have given the land to data centres and the silence to libraries.
+We are leasing the country to servers.
+We are not building rooms for our readers.